Command System

 Overview

 The Command System provides a mechanism for deferred action execution.
 Instead of immediately modifying game state, actions are encapsulated as lightweight command structs, buffered in compile-time typed queues, and executed in a controlled batch during the game loop.
 This decouples input handling from action processing and enables deterministic, reproducible game logic.
+Commands can also be timer-gated — held in a scratch queue until an associated GameTimer finishes — enabling deferred transitions without polling.

 ┌─────────────────┐ ┌──────────────────────┐ ┌─────────────────┐